 A collection still in development...
 In 2022 celebrating the 100th Anniversary of the National Christmas Tree!
 And the 60th straight year photographed by Al & Brian Nielsen -- COMING IN DECEMBER 2022!

-There are more threads to this story than can fit here.
-But after moving to the DC area in August 1963, just weeks before Martin Luther King, Jr's historic March on Washington and "I Have a Dream" speech, and just a month following the tragic assassination of President Kennedy, Aldon Nielsen took his family to see, and photograph, the National Christmas Tree.
+There are more threads to this story than can be shared here.
+But after moving to the DC area in August 1963 (just weeks before Martin Luther King, Jr's historic March on Washington and "I Have a Dream" speech), and just a month following the tragic assassination of President Kennedy, Aldon Nielsen took his family to see, and photograph, the National Christmas Tree.

 The first 40 years or so of these photos have been scanned in high-resolution, pulled from Dad's slide tray as presented to so many groups over the years.
 The notes are largely from Dad's notebook which he used to narrate the slide shows when presented via his projector, with just a few minor edits.

 The full set of Dad's selected photos, year-by-year, can be browsed by decade in the accompanying galleries.
 This is where you'll find his photo-by-photo notes...